ellaellela/nd131-computer-pointer-controller/README.md

 In the following, we have excluded any form of preprocessing and postprocessing and only measured the loading time and the inference time.
 For the inference time, we measured inference time for each frame and saved those in the corresponding textual files in the folder outputs.
 Using this information, we calculated the statistics.

-The results were obtained on Intel(R) Core(TM) i5-7300HQ CPU @ 2.50GHz (further specifications can be found here: https://ark.intel.com/content/www/us/en/ark/products/97456/intel-core-i5-7300hq-processor-6m-cache-up-to-3-50-ghz.html).
+The results were obtained on Intel(R) Core(TM) i5-7300HQ CPU @ 2.50GHz (further specifications can be found [here](https://ark.intel.com/content/www/us/en/ark/products/97456/intel-core-i5-7300hq-processor-6m-cache-up-to-3-50-ghz.html)).

 ### Face detecion model (face-detection-adas-binary-0001)
 This model has only one precision: INT1.